Call (602) 833-1110 for Experienced Representation!

 - Wearing a Helmet: If you are involved in a motorcycle accident and are wearing a helmet, you are more likely to reduce the severity of head injuries.
 This could positively affect your claim, as it shows responsible riding behavior.

-- Not Wearing a Helmet: If you weren’t wearing a helmet at the time of the accident and sustain head injuries, the insurance company or the opposing party may argue that your injuries were worsened due to negligence.
+- Not Wearing a Helmet: If you weren’t wearing a helmet at the time of the accident and sustained head injuries, the insurance company or the opposing party may argue that your injuries were worsened due to negligence.
 This could impact the compensation you receive in a personal injury claim.

 Potential Damages Available in a Motorcycle Accident Lawsuit